j2blake/vivo-snapshot/README.md

 ## Data structure details

+### Class list
+- One URI per line.
+- Blank lines and lines that begin with '#' will be treated as comments.

 ### Session list
 Here is a pseudo-syntax.
 URLs are all relative to the VIVO home page.